lpereira/blotest/2020/06/21/converting-gwbasic-to-z80.rst

 macros:

-- The ``INS86`` macro is used to generate assembly instructions that were either not supported by the assembler used at the time.
+- The ``INS86`` macro is used to generate assembly instructions that were not supported by the assembler used at the time.
 It's heavily used throghout the code base, with over 120 uses.
 The parameters are either numeric opcode names (usually in octal base), or reference to a symbol, with up to 4 parameters (e.g. ``INS86 62, 344`` for ``XOR AH, AH``).
 The parser will